GridPlus/gridplus-sdk/README.md

 > Please see API docs for all options.
 Also see tests in `test/signing/evm.ts` for examples on usage.

 * `addDecoders`: Allows the user to add a series of calldata decoders for a specific decoder type (e.g. EVM).
-This will draw a screen on the user's Lattice which will require approval before returning success.
+This will prompt the user to approve these decoders on the target Lattice before returning success.
 * `getDecoders`: Fetch `n` consecutive decoders for a specific type, starting a specific index.
-Does not draw a screen.
 * `removeDecoders`: Remove a set of included decoders for a specific type.
-Does not draw a screen.
 You can also set a flag to remove all decoders for a specific type.

 #### 1️⃣  EVM

 EVM transactions serialize calldata according to the [Ethereum ABI specification](https://docs.soliditylang.org/en/latest/abi-spec.html).
 The first four bytes of a transaction's `data` represent the "function selector", which is (sort of) a unique identifier for a given function.
 You can build the calldata decoder data by either parsing a [Solidity JSON ABI](https://docs.ethers.io/v5/api/utils/abi/formats/#abi-formats--solidity) object (which you can fetch from [Etherscan](https://etherscan.io)) or by parsing an ABI canonical name (you can get this from [4byte](https://www.4byte.directory)). *Using the Solidity JSON ABI is recommended*.

-> Note: We do not support 100% of all edge cases in the ABI specification, but we do support the vast majority of types
+> Note: We do not support 100% of all edge cases in the ABI specification, but we do support the vast majority of types.
+Please open a pull request or an issue if your request fails to decode on a Lattice.

 Example Usage (see `test/signing/evm.ts` for more examples):